 i) How do different frequencies of cheating interactions affect coevolutionary dynamics?

 We evaluated the impact of the emergence of cheating interactions on the coevolutionary process.
-For each simulation, we define a probability p that an interaction within a “mutualistic network” is not a mutualism per se but a cheating interaction.
+For each simulation, we define a probability p that an interaction within a “mutualistic network” is not a mutualism but a cheating interaction.
 We explored values of p ranging from 0.01 to 1 to test how different frequencies of cheating interactions change the outcome of the coevolutionary process.
 Thus, in this first analysis, we assume that cheating interactions are randomly distributed across all interactions in the mutualism network, whereas the frequency of cheating interactions in the network is fixed in each simulation.
 This process of defining the outcome of interactions based on p generates a network with both positive and negative effects, merging the effect of mutualism and cheaters in a single network (Melián et al. 2009).
 Because we are defining a cheating interaction as interactions with a negative effect on one partner and positive effect on the other one (i.e., an antagonism), we prohibit the occurrence of double-negative effects between two species.
 For this purpose, we only applied the transformation from positive to negative effect based on p in the lower triangle of the adjacency matrix, therefore maintaining cheating interactions as a combination of positive and negative effects.
 We also assumed that the outcome of the interaction does not change across time.
 Such an approach does not allow us to explore the effects of conditional outcomes of many interactions, but it is a starting point to unravel how cheating interactions changes the outcome of coevolution.
 We performed a set of sensitivity analyses in which we relaxed the assumption of fixed outcomes of interactions in time, allowing interactions to shift from positive and negative outcomes during simulations.
 Our sensitivity analyses suggest that temporal variability on the interaction outcome does not influence our main results (Supporting Information).

 We characterized the coevolutionary dynamics by describing patterns in trait distributions across species.
 We first measured the average trait distance between species as a proxy for trait disparity in the network.
 We computed the mean pairwise distance (D), which is the sum of the Euclidean distances of species traits of all possible pairwise combinations between all species divided by the total number of pairwise combinations (Ciampaglio et al. 2001):